DivineUX23/WhatsApp_health_bot/README.md

 The code implements a conversational chatbot using two different AI models - Cohere and Google's Gemini.
 Users can have a natural conversation with the bot to describe their symptoms, and the bot will try to determine a possible diagnosis and suggest treatments.

-### Note
+### Key features
 The application is designed to interact with users, collecting information about their symptoms and providing possible diagnoses and treatments.

-Key features:
+Key features include:

 - Cohere AI powers the chatbot conversation.
 It is set up to to provide diagnosis based on user info and search results.